lexus2801/lexus2801/README.md

-- Hi, I’m @lexus2801
+- Hi, My name is Nguyen Thanh Hien
-- I’m interested in watching films
+- I’m a Third Student at University
 - I’m currently learning IT
 - How to reach me : alvinnguyen2701@gmail.com